 - Badass Normal: Several of the Blackcollar-trained characters in The Backlash Mission, most notably Woody Pittman.

 - Brainwashed and Crazy: All of the human administrators and security personnel are loyalty conditioned, a process involving drugs which renders people unable to betray the Ryqril, no matter how much they'd like to.
-One security guard, assigned to protect a bigshot he has reason to personally hate (the bigshot personally ordered the execution of the guard's parents), daydreams about allowing an assassin to slip by him — but he knows the conditioning won't let him.
-And then he gets dosed with a drug that erases loyalty conditioning.
+One security guard, assigned to protect a bigshot he has reason to personally hate (the bigshot personally ordered the execution of the guard's parents and loyalty conditioned him first just to show his father out of sadism), daydreams about allowing an assassin to slip by him — but he knows the conditioning won't let him.
+And then he gets dosed with Whiplash, a drug that erases loyalty conditioning.

 - Badasses With Slingshots: One of the basic weapons the Blackcollars use is the "Sniper's Slingshot".